AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 >
 >The **[!UICONTROL Activate]** workspace is only available if the **Audience activation** use case was enabled [during the connection process](../connect/establishing-connections.md#connection-settings).
 For more information about use cases, refer to the [manage projects](./manage-projects.md#project-use-cases) guide.

-Audience activation allows you activate audiences in campaigns.
+Audience activation allows you activate audiences for use in campaigns.
 Activation can be done by either collaborator depending on the audience activation settings [configured in the connection](/help/guide/connect/establishing-connections.md#configure-connection-settings).
-After [discovering the best audiences for your campaign](./discover.md), you can activate the targeted audiences.
-Audiences that are activated are sent to your collaborator's pre-configured destination, such as Adobe Experience Platform, for use in campaigns.
+After you [discover the best audiences for your campaign](./discover.md), activate the audiences to make them available for use.
+When you activate an audience, it is sent to your collaborator's pre-configured destination, such as Adobe Experience Platform, where it becomes available for use in campaigns.
 For more information about setting up destinations, refer to the [destinations overview](../destinations/overview.md) guide.

 ## Activate new audiences {#activate-new-audiences}